aVa7889/Feb-26_2024/README.md

     - >500,000 vehicles on the road with traceability by Circulor
     - 2.1 billion traceability data collected.
 ![Circulor](./Circulor.png)
-Circulor is a UK green supply chain startup that has several goals:
+Below are the Circulor's goals:
 Net-zero CO2e goal: Circulor's goal is to achieve a net-zero CO2e goal by 2050.
-EV sales target: Circulor aims to have a 50% EV sales target by 2030.
+EV sales target: Circulor aims to have a 50% EV sales target in the UK by 2030.
 Materials traceability: Circulor's goals include enabling traceability and compliance processes for companies that need to meet global regulations.
 Data integrity: Circulor's goals include guaranteeing data integrity from mining raw critical minerals to the end of battery life.
 Supply chain solution: Circulor helps OEMs achieve global climate-neutral manufacturing and operations goals.